 When does TRIG announce its results?

 The Company’s annual results are normally published in February (in respect of its financial year ended 31 December) and its interim results are normally published in August (in respect of the six months ended 30 June).
-Please refer to the Corporate Calendar for further information.
+Please refer to the Reports & Publications page for the latest documents.

 Are TRIG’s shares eligible for inclusion within a NISA/ISA, PEP or SIPP?